FrostdropDigital/git-test/README.md

 # git-test
-For function testing and general debugging
+For function/connectivity testing and general debugging